smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Drill Peck, Needle Arm, Attack Order, Leaf Blade, and Crabhammers's Base Powers are now 100

+- Stomp and Steamroller now have 100 Base Power and perfect accuracy to reflect their thematic status as counters to Minimize

 - Muddy Water is now 85 base power and 100% accurate

 - Leech Life is now 75 base power